-The DSF concept is relatively young and belongs to the dynamic building systems, which act in unison with weather variation, taking the benefits from the outdoor climatic conditions.
 The DSF concept carries the notion of transparency, openness and intelligence, which are highly appreciated together with the concept's advantages, if well designed, in improving the acoustics, providing daylight and being energy efficient.
 The design, dimensioning and application of DSF must be carried out meticulous, as insufficiencies will lead to an increased energy use (mainly for cooling) and inferior indoor climate.
-However, standard tools for designing conventional buildings are not sufficient enough when designing a DSF, as it requires results from detailed dynamic simulations.
+However, standard tools for designing conventional buildings are not sufficient for design of DSF, as this require detailed dynamic simulations.

 In the literature one of the main problems reported regarding DSF modeling and simulations are the absence of experimental data (Gertis 1999, Saelens 2002).
 Most of the mathematical models have not been validated against empirical data and require an expert knowledge in the physics of DSF to perform the simulations.
-Consequently, the degree of confidence in the simulated results is rather low.
-There is a lack of systematic literature or guidelines on how to model DSF and what are the most suitable tools to use, most of this is caused by the lack of empirical validations.
+Consequently, the degree of confidence in the simulated results is rather poor.
+There is a lack of systematic guidelines on how to model DSF and on the most suitable tools.
+Most of this is caused by the lack of empirical validation.

-Still, DSF solutions are being proposed in the building design and erected, resulting in poor indoor climate and unnecessary energy use.
-It is therefore critical to expand knowledge about dimensioning of DSF buildings, to obtain some tools, which can help to optimize the performance of DSF systems.

-To address the problem of lacking experimental data a wide range of measurements has been carried out in an outdoor, double-skin façade full-scale test facility 'the Cube'.
-This work has been conducted in the framework of IEA SHC Task 34 /ECBCS Annex 43 "Testing and Validation of Building Energy Simulation Tools".
+Still, DSF solutions are being used in the building design often resulting in poor indoor climate and unnecessary energy use.
+It is therefore critical to expand the knowledge about dimensioning of DSF buildings and to develop and validate tools, which can assist in the optimization of the performance of DSF systems.
+To address the problem of lacking experimental data a series of measurements has been carried out in the outdoor, double-skin façade full-scale test facility 'the Cube'.